-Can you imagine a world with no Instagram, Pinterest or Snapchat?
+Can you imagine a world with no Instagram, LinkedIn or Facebook?
 That was the ghastly (digital marketing) world we lived in when we first opened Cucumber Marketing.
 Back in 2008 just under $1.6 billion was spent on online advertising (GroupM, 2009), now, in 2017, Canada is forecast to spend over $6 billion on online advertising (IAB, 2017).
 What a difference!
 Considering many of our favourite social media sites didn’t even exist 9 years ago, it is safe to say not much of a company’s marketing budget was spent on social media back then.

 So what were people spending their marketing budget on 9 years ago?

 Who isn’t guilty of checking their social media accounts several times a day?
 When we visited the Design and Content Conference in Vancouver this July, we heard that the majority of under 35s get their news from social media.
 Before social media, traditional news sources were much more widely used by marketers.
 We don’t just mean in the form or print ads, PR was, and still can be, a vital part of any marketing campaign.
 Creating a news-worthy press release to send to local and national press was a low-budget way of getting highly valuable space in print publications and sometimes also on radio and television.